 Also included in your Tour Fare:

-Rail travel & seat reservations from your Home Station to/from the mainland ports (Standard or First Class)
+Rail travel & Seat reservations from your Home Station to your Tour Base (Standard or First Class)

 Services of experienced Railtrail Tour Manager